OPT Geneticist Jobs

 Flag your genomics or bioinformatics specialization early

-Employers filing H-1B petitions for geneticists often distinguish between wet-lab and computational roles.
+Employers filing H-1B visa petitions for geneticists often distinguish between wet-lab and computational roles.
 Make your specialization explicit on your CV and in early conversations so the employer's counsel drafts the petition around the correct SOC code and job duties.

 Use Migrate Mate to connect with sponsoring employers